xkeshav/canvas/README.md

 Simple kids learning web app which change the background image/color on the key pressed.

-all images are placed on `images/background` folder

-_bg.json_ has mapping of those images and keys which fetched using mock API

 ## How to run

 - clone this repo and navigate to folder and run